coupergateway/couper/docs/README.md

 ### File name <a name="file_name"></a>

-The file-ending of your configuration file should be `.hcl` to have syntax highlighting within your IDE.
+The file name of your configuration file should be `couper.hcl` to have syntax highlighting within the VS Code IDE.

-The `filename` defaults to `couper.hcl` in your working directory.
+The file name defaults to `couper.hcl` in your working directory.
 This can be changed with the `-f` command-line flag.
 With `-f /opt/couper/my_conf.hcl` couper changes the working directory to `/opt/couper` and loads `my_conf.hcl`.